justanotherdevEu/GitHackTools-TorghostNG/README.md

 i ignore the reason why profile githacktools from Github, but i would prefer to copy here so it keeps protected.

-For my eyes, seems like a in danger of extinction repository, so here it will remain
+For my eyes, seems like an in-danger-of-extinction repository, so here it will remain

 for it's use, first of all u should use it on Linux or at least a Virtual Machine with Linux on a website i read this tool was tested on Kali Linux, Manjaro, also...